LSSTDESC/CCL/README.md

 and then run one of the `setup.py install` commands listed above.
 (Note: As an alternative to the `--include-dirs` option, you can use `-I/path/to/include` instead.)

 You can quickly check whether *pyccl* has been installed correctly by running `python -c "import pyccl"` and checking that no errors are returned.
 For a more in-depth test to make sure everything is working, change to the `tests/` sub-directory and run `python run_tests.py`.
 These tests will take a few minutes.

+For quick introduction to CCL in Python look at notebooks in *tests/*.

 ## Compiling against an external version of CLASS